Alex Palmieri: Biography

 Palmieri has studied dance since he was six and he appeared for the first time in TV in 2010 during Pomeriggio Cinque, a TV show with Barbara D'Urso on Canale 5.
-In 2011 his first single Move were released.
+In 2011 his first single Move was released.
 He reached fame and media renown thanks to his performances in several discos, TV appearances (including an interview on La3) TV and online activities.
 In 2011 he took part in the second edition of the Social King reality show on Rai 2, classifying himself among the four final contenders.
 During the running period of this TV show the single Popstar was released thanks to the cooperation with the Swedish DJ Tim Bergholm.
 Later, during the promotional tour, he also presented the song on Match Music TV.

 After having released other singles and after several performances in Italian discos, Palmieri released the single Monster Boy at the end of 2012, produced by Ukrainian Jandy Andrey Prudnikov and in 2013 he performed at gay pride in Milan.
 This song was also broadcast on the Italian TV network Sky Sport during the program Calcio Mercato presented by Alessandro Bonan.
 In autumn of that year he signed his first record deal with Believe Digital and he published the album Back Alive, co-produced by Bergholm and Prudnikov and anticipated by the first single Wasted.
 Later Palmieri performed on tour around Italy in clubs and as a guest at events related to gay prides.
 Moreover, he published other singles from the album, always followed by music videos.